YingyingHan1994/IS590_DataMashUpProject/GM data documentation.md

 3. For those object of which state/city information is given, map the location to their country.
 Or map the longitude/latitude numbers to counrty.
 If so, I need to devide the file into two parts: records with longitude and latitude numbers and those with no longitude and latitude information.

 # 2.Describe the authorship, attribution, and/or the provenance of the file.
-The dataset was created and published by Princeton University Art Museum.
+The dataset was created and published by Gilcrease Museum.
 It is published under the terms of the Creative Commons CC0 1.0 Universal Public Domain Dedication and can be freely re-used for any purpose.
 # 3. Describe the semantic contents of the file.

 ## 3.1 A short plain language statement about what the data file contains, this should be very much along the lines of a domain description.